Boost your Amazon Sales with Ranking Optimization

 So how do products rank on Page 1 of Amazon?
-It’s not a simple answer, but there are a few key areas to optimize product listings on Amazon: the title, image, and backend search terms.
+It is not a simple answer and Amazon SEO ranking is not a science.
+The ranking algorithm is constantly changing, but there are a few key areas to optimize product listings on Amazon: the title, image, and backend search terms.

 To start with, compile a list of the most important keywords for a product by creeping on the competition for inspiration or using tools like Google AdWords.